This page includes setup instructions for both DomainKeys Identified Mail (DKIM) and custom domains.

 Step 1: Account administrator

 Decide the domain you'll be sending emails from.
 This is the part after the @ sign in email addresses.
+We'll call this the sending domain and it is used for domain authentication (DKIM) to aid inbox delivery.

 For example if you send emails from email@example.com then the sending domain is mywebsite.com